blockades/mmt_resources/open_tech_fund/application.md

 ---

+Our backgrounds and passions are in activist communities and high-trust networks.
+We believe that development of new technologies must be rooted in communities, not applied as an abstract solution to a perceived problem.
+We organise and communicate in public on Scuttlebutt (SSB), a cryptographic social network and messaging protocol.
+All development has stemmed from real-world experience and research, and is completely open source.

-Dark Crystal has a working prototype currently being trialled by members of the Scuttlebutt community.
-It is a supportive and friendly international social network reminissent of early internet forums before spam and distrust became a problem.
-It is diffucult to reliably estimate the number of scuttlebutt users, but a recent study revealed a minimum of 7000 people on the network.
-Meanwhile itâ€™s base grows every day.
+Our working prototype is currently being trialled by members of the SSB community.
+This community spans six continents and is reminiscent of early internet forums, before spam and distrust.
+It is difficult to estimate the number of SSB users.
+A recent study revealed a minimum of 7000 users.
+Although Dark Crystal can be used by anybody independent of this community, SSB is an excellent base for user testing, and a broad forum from which to source feedback.

-While we want to build dark crystal as something which can be used by anybody independent of having involvement in this community, we think it is important that it exists as a support network.
+Our team began with an inquiry into how to make cryptographic tools more accessible.
+After hundreds of hours of education sessions and interviews, key custody emerged as a critical barrier faced by diverse users, especially more marginalised groups with intersecting challenges.
+We maintain strong links to these early testers, and we are building Dark Crystal with them in mind.

+We consider ourselves a feminist group, and have links with feminist and LGBTQIA activist groups internationally.
+We are currently conducting a survey of groups in Russia and Belarus to establish which encryption tools they use, what problems they have encountered, how they back up their keys, and why they don't use encryption if they would like to.
+This research will influence development, and broaden our userbase.

-We realize there is still much work to be done to expand this community so that people living under oppressive governments are better represented.
-Our approach is to work towards making the on-boarding process as simple as possible, to minimise language and culture barriers and to focus on accessibility.
+To offer a useful tool to users living under oppressive regimes, journalists, activists, asylum seekers, we are focused on making the on-boarding process and user experience as simple as possible.
+Future development will minimise language and culture barriers and focusing on accessibility.

-If we can overcome these issues, the very mechanism by which our tool works, that each secret holder invites their trusted friends to hold shards, will cause a propagation of the user base in different directions and the community will grow.

-(this section needs expanding, something about building a trust network, how will vulnerable people find out about this, building community in areas with oppressive governments...not sure whether to mention our links with migrant support group/the social centre in athens)
+Character count: 1995

 ---